 What can he do?
 He learns about the process of corporate recapitalization.
 Now, his business wealth can be spread out.

 The equity company creates a sister company, which buys the assets from the primary company, and finances the purchase with 40 percent equity and 60 percent debt.
-The owner still retains 25 percent of the company, and the expenses from this transfer were 4.5 percent of the total business worth.
+The owner still retains 25 percent of the company.
+The expenses from this transfer were 4.5 percent of the total business's worth.

 Many years into the future, the sister company has expanded, grown, and developed until it is worth $50 million.
 The EBITDA is $9 million.
 The sister company sold some assets to another buyer for a profit.
 When this closed, debt was $3 million.
 The owner's equity at this threshold is 21.5 percent, having been diluted to create equity incentives for senior management.